 No matter the sport or where an athlete comes from, it’s always fascinating to see what they invest in once they sign a big professional contract.
 Some buy creative jewelry.
 Others open schools in their hometowns.
-Houston Rockets point guard Chris Paul is a man who is all about sports.
+Oklahoma City Thunder superstar point guard Chris Paul is a man who is all about sports.

-Last year, shortly after inking a four-year, $160 million max contract to remain in Houston, the nine-time NBA All-Star floor general made a record-breaking donation to Wake Forest University — his alma mater — so the Demon Deacons could transform the men’s and women’s clubhouses.
+In 2018, shortly after inking a four-year, $160 million max contract to play for the Houston Rockets, the 10-time NBA All-Star floor general made a record-breaking donation to Wake Forest University — his alma mater — so the Demon Deacons could transform the men’s and women’s clubhouses.
 It was the largest donation ever by a former Wake Forest basketball student-athlete or any alumnus under the age of 35.

-The 33-year-old Paul makes a Texas-sized impact in the community wherever he goes, and he definitely loves sports so much that he has invested in three rather unique things to prove it.
+The 34-year-old Paul, who was traded to OKC in a swap with Russell Westbrook last year, makes an impact in the community wherever he goes, and the four-time All-NBA player definitely loves sports so much that he has invested in three rather unique things to prove it.

-There’s no doubt Paul, who used to play for the Los Angeles Clippers and New Orleans Hornets, loves to get a lane and throw a bowling ball any chance he can, whether it’s a celebrity bowling tournament for his CP3 Foundation or not, and he is just as good at knocking down pins as he is dishing out assists with the Rockets.
+There’s no doubt Paul, who used to play for the Los Angeles Clippers and New Orleans Hornets as a rookie, loves to get a lane and throw a bowling ball any chance he can, whether it’s a celebrity bowling tournament for his CP3 Foundation or not, and he is just as good at knocking down pins as he is dishing out assists.

 In addition to his major donation to Wake Forest, Paul also made an investment in baseball in 2018, becoming the minority owner of the Winston-Salem Dash, a Class A-Advanced team in the Carolina League and an affiliate of the Chicago White Sox.
 Baseball Hall of Fame third baseman Wade Boggs and former Cy Young winner Chris Sale both played for the franchise in the past.